Amy Jackson (soccer)

-Amy Elise Jackson (born 8 August 1987) is an Australian women's soccer midfielder who plays for Melbourne Victory and the Boroondara Eagles in the Victorian Women's Premier League (WPL).
+Amy Elise Jackson (born 8 August 1987) is an Australian women's soccer midfielder who played for Melbourne Victory and the Boroondara Eagles in the Victorian Women's Premier League (WPL).

 In the 2019–20 W-League season, Jackson won the goal of the year award for her round 7 goal against Perth Glory.

 Jackson is Melbourne Victory's all-time record appearance holder and the club's second-highest goalscorer.